LouiseSteward/learn/child-healthcare/text/quiz-answers.md

 19.	a	(6-37)
 20.	d	(6-41)

-## Test 7: Lower respiratory tract conditions
+## Quiz 7: Lower respiratory tract conditions

 1.	b	(7-2)
 2.	a	(7-3)